rfwilliams92/Pyber_Ridesharing_Analysis/README.md

 - Although Rural fares count for 6.8% (seen in pie chart below) the average fare is ~ $10 more per Ride and $40 more per driver.
 For this segment we can leverage more marketing towards drivers of new rural areas.
 ![This is an image](analysis/Fig1.png)

--Urban areas on the other hand, with more drivers and more competition with public transport and other ridesharing companies.
+- Urban areas on the other hand, with more drivers and more competition with public transport and other ridesharing companies.
 Leveraging “gamification” for customers with incentives for frequent use of PyBer ridesharing.

--Suburban segment, could be the most profitable segment due to the higher number rides than the rural segment but a proportionally higher average fare to the urban segment.
+- Suburban segment, could be the most profitable segment due to the higher number rides than the rural segment but a proportionally higher average fare to the urban segment.
 Visually you can see this with these pie charts below.
 ![This is an image](analysis/Fig6.png) ![This is an image](analysis/Fig5.png)